 Color is another determining factor in how you want a product to be perceived by the consumer.
 Bright colors are often used to entice children to which, in turn, makes their parents buy the products, whilst black, gold and silver often illustrate luxury goods.
 Color is a great pull for people and also offers insight on a deeper level of your customer base and their spending habits.
 Of course, if you have several products at different price points, differentiating them with subtle color elements helps to present each price point to different buyer demographics.
 When developing your brand image, it is always wise to plan what colors to use and how you’d like to product to be presented.
 Take a look at examples on this site for how effective packaging and professional advice could steer your brand to success.

 What your product is packaged in is an important factor in whether people will want to buy it.
 Packaging that is secure and sturdy is favored, as no one wants to have issues with breakages whilst you take the product home.
 Some packaging is also used for storage afterward and is kept by the customer for other uses.
 Keeping the packaging suitable for consumer preferences plus ensuring you keep the costs down for the business can be a tricky task.
 Higher quality materials cost more, and you’ll need to decide whether this cost will be passed onto the consumer or incorporated into the mix, as higher quantities will need to be purchased to meet demand.
 Packaging that also meets the needs of your branding message is vital for displaying your logo and product information.
 Some materials may not be suitable for printing on, or others may have restrictions on the type of branding that can be displayed due to surface area design.
-Choosing the right manufacturer and working with them to develop your idea will help prevent barriers when the time comes to package and sell your product.
+Choosing the right manufacturer such as Box Fox and working with them to develop your idea will help prevent barriers when the time comes to package and sell your product.

 How a business considers its environmental impact is becoming a hugely talked and debated subject.
 The type of packaging that is used and how it can be recycled could be contributing to positive and negative aspects of this discussion.
 Plastic and its uses have been brought into the spotlight in recent months, and consumers are becoming more aware of the effects this is having on the environment.
 Plastic waste is increasing by the day, and even with effective recycling, companies are being urged to use alternative materials to package their products.